Stankec/TINF/readme.md

 It's necessary to implement the LZW compression algorythm.

-The coder reads th einput file byte by btye and builds a dictionary.
+The coder reads the input file byte by btye and builds a dictionary.
 Set the symbol limit to 65536.
-The coder's output hav to be 16-bit numbers (unsigned short / uint16_t).
+The coder's output have to be 16-bit numbers (unsigned short / uint16_t).
 The source code must be in the `lzwkoder.c` file.
 A decoder also has to be implemented in the `lzwdekoder.c` file.